-Ray Rhodes talks about his journey to becoming RX’s new Global Head of Inclusion and Diversity, how the organisation is working to support equality, and what he enjoys most about his role.
+Ray Rhodes talks about his journey to becoming RX’s Global Head of Inclusion and Diversity, how the organisation is working to support equality, and what he enjoys most about his role.

 Q. Ray, inclusion and diversity is a subject very close to your heart.
 Can you tell us why?

 It’s a story I have shared increasingly over the past few years, as I have sought to explain my commitment to I&D. It goes back to my childhood when I was told to stand up in class, aged 7, and called a ‘sissy’ by my teacher for playing with girls in the playground.
 It’s seared on my memory and it’s when I first became aware that I was different.
 I grew up in a very rural, economically depressed and conservative part of Florida where being gay was not acceptable.
 So as I got older I tried to suppress it, which took a terrible toll on my physical and mental health.
 I finally came out to my family when I was 32, mainly due to the encouragement of work colleagues.
 That community, in my workplace of all places, was where I found my safety.
 My personal experiences have guided my actions ever since.

 Q. You set up RX’s first LGBTQ+ Employee Resource Group (ERG) in 2019.
 How did that come about?